 These days, a great content strategy goes well beyond written blog posts and standalone web pages.

-Online content is becoming increasingly diverse, so working various media types into your approach is super smart.
+Online content is becoming increasingly diverse, so working with various media types into your approach is super smart.

 Google absolutely loves content that leverages the power of images, video, audio, and more, so look for ways to use them to enrich your posts.
 (Just make sure the options you include complement the content and add to it.)